The climate is changing and globally we are experiencing impacts, such as:

 The remainder comes from heating our homes and businesses, transportation and from agriculture, forestry and municipal waste.

 Alberta’s emissions have increased 15% from 2005.
-Alberta’s greenhouse gas emissions from most sources are projected to continue to rise from now to 2030.
+Alberta’s greenhouse gas emissions are expected to peak in the early 2020s.

 What you can do